mmpx12/twitter-media-downloader/README.md

 -n, --nbr=NBR                Number of tweets to download -i, --img                    Download images only
 -v, --video                  Download videos only
+-g, --gif                    Download gifs only
--a, --all                    Download images and videos -r, --retweet                Download retweet too
+-a, --all                    Download images, videos and gifs -r, --retweet                Download retweet too
 -z, --url                    Print media url without download it -R, --retweet-only           Download only retweet